-Diabetes is a number of diseases that involve problems with the hormone insulin.
-While not everyone with type 2 diabetes is overweight, obesity and lack of physical activity are two of the most common causes of this form of diabetes.
-It is also responsible for about 90% to 95% of diabetes cases in the United States, according to the CDC.
+Although not everyone with type 2 diabetes is overweight, obesity and an inactive lifestyle are two of the most common causes of type 2 diabetes.
+These things are responsible for about 90% to 95% of diabetes cases in the United States.

-In a healthy person, the pancreas (an organ behind the stomach) releases insulin to help the body store and use the sugar from the food you eat.
+When you're healthy, your pancreas (an organ behind your stomach) releases insulin to help your body store and use sugar from the food you eat.
 Diabetes happens when one or more of the following occurs: